withinJoel/Elsa/Documentation/Syntax.md

 * `gcd:` - To get the gcd of two numbers. example `gcd:10,2`

 # Network
 * `internet` - To get the internet based information.
+(Note: This feature requires internet)
 * `networkstatus` - To get the status of the network. (online or offline).
 * `useragent` - To get the browser information.
 * `connectiontype` - To get the connection type example: 4g, 3g.. etc.
 * `connectionspeed` - To get the connection speed.
 * `ipaddress` - To get the ip address.
+(Note: This feature requires internet)
-* `latency:` - To get the latency for a particular website. example: `latency:https://github.com/`
+* `latency:` - To get the latency for a particular website. example: `latency:https://github.com/` (Note: This feature requires internet)

 # Display
 * `screenwidth` - To get the screen width.